To secure network communication between the ArcGIS Web Adaptor and ArcGIS Enterprise organization, use the HTTPS protocol.

 The HTTPS protocol is a standard security technology used to establish an encrypted link between a web server and a web client.
 HTTPS facilitates secure network communication by identifying and authenticating the server as well as ensuring the privacy and integrity of all transmitted data.
 Since HTTPS prevents eavesdropping on or tampering with information sent over the network, it should be used with any login or authentication mechanism and on any network where communication contains confidential or proprietary information.

-You need to obtain a server certificate and bind it to the website that hosts ArcGIS Web Adaptor.
+You must obtain a server certificate and bind it to the website that hosts ArcGIS Web Adaptor.
 Each web server has its own procedure for loading a certificate and binding it to a website.

-Ensure also that your web server is set to ignore client certificates in order to correctly access secure services over HTTPS.
+Also ensure that your web server is set to ignore client certificates to correctly access secure services over HTTPS.

-To be able to create an HTTPS connection between ArcGIS Web Adaptor and your portal, the web server requires a server certificate.
+To create an HTTPS connection between ArcGIS Web Adaptor and the organization, the web server requires a server certificate.
 A certificate is a digital file that contains information about the identity of the web server.
-It also contains the encryption technique to use when establishing a secure channel between the web server and the portal.
+It also contains the encryption technique to use when establishing a secure channel between the web server and the organization.
 A certificate must be created by the owner of the website and digitally signed.
 There are three types of certificates—CA-signed, domain, and self-signed—which are explained below.

-When using a certificate issued by a well-known CA, secure communication between the server and the web client occurs automatically with no special action required by the user.
-There is no unexpected behavior or warning message displayed in the web browser, since the website has been verified by the CA.
+When you use a certificate issued by a well-known certificate authority, secure communication between the server and the web client occurs automatically with no special action required by the organization administrator or clients that access it.
+There is no unexpected behavior or warning message displayed in the web browser, because the website has been verified by the certificate authority.

-If your portal is located behind your firewall and using a CA-signed certificate is not possible, using a domain certificate is an acceptable solution.
+If the organization is located behind your firewall and you are unable to use a CA-signed certificate, use a domain certificate.
 A domain certificate is an internal certificate signed by your organization's certificate authority.
-Using a domain certificate helps you reduce the cost of issuing certificates and eases certificate deployment, since certificates can be generated quickly within your organization for trusted internal use.
+Using a domain certificate helps you reduce the cost of issuing certificates and eases certificate deployment, because certificates can be generated within your organization for trusted internal use.

-Users within your domain will not experience any of the unexpected behavior or warning messages normally associated with a self-signed certificate, since the website has been verified by the domain certificate.
-However, domain certificates are not validated by an external CA, which means users visiting your site from outside your domain will not be able verify that your certificate really represents the party it claims to represent.
-External users will see browser warnings about the site being untrusted which may lead them to think they are actually communicating with a malicious party and be turned away from your site.
+Users within your domain will not experience any of the unexpected behavior or warning messages normally associated with a self-signed certificate, because the website has been verified by the domain certificate.
+However, domain certificates are not validated by an external certificate authority, which means users visiting your site from outside your domain will not be able verify that your certificate really represents the party it claims to represent.
+External users will see browser warnings about the site being untrusted, which may lead them to think they are actually communicating with a malicious party and be turned away from your site.

 A certificate signed only by the owner of the website is called a self-signed certificate.
 Self-signed certificates are commonly used on websites that are only available to users on the organization's internal (LAN) network.
 If you communicate with a website outside your own network that uses a self-signed certificate, you have no way to verify that the site issuing the certificate really represents the party it claims to represent.
 You could actually be communicating with a malicious party, putting your information at risk.

-When you first set up the portal, you might use a self-signed certificate to do some initial testing to help you quickly verify that your configuration was successful.
-However, if you use a self-signed certificate, beware that you will experience the following when testing:
+When you first set up the organization, you can use a self-signed certificate to do some initial testing to help you quickly verify that your configuration was successful.
+However, if you use a self-signed certificate, you will experience the following when testing:

-- Web browser and ArcGIS Desktop warnings about the site being untrusted.
-When a web browser encounters a self-signed certificate, it will typically display a warning and ask you to confirm that you want to proceed to the site.
-Many browsers display warning icons or a red color in the address bar as long as you are using the self-signed certificate.
-You should expect to see these type of warnings if you configure your portal with a self-signed certificate.
+When a web browser encounters a self-signed certificate, it typically displays a warning and ask you to confirm that you want to proceed to the site.
+Many browsers display warning icons or a red color in the address bar as long as you use the self-signed certificate.
+Expect to see these type of warnings if you configure the organization with a self-signed certificate.

-- Unexpected behavior when printing hosted services and accessing the portal from client applications.
+- You may experience unexpected behavior when printing hosted services and accessing the organization from client applications.

 The above list of issues you will experience when using a self-signed certificate is not exhaustive.
-It is recommended that you use a domain certificate or CA-signed certificate to fully test and deploy your portal.
+It is recommended that you use a domain certificate or CA-signed certificate to fully test and deploy an ArcGIS Enterprise organization.

 Bind the certificate to the website

-Once you've created a self-signed certificate, you'll need to bind it to the website hosting ArcGIS Web Adaptor.
+You must bind your certificate to the website hosting ArcGIS Web Adaptor.
 Binding refers to the process of configuring the certificate to use port 443 on the website.